An ear exam is performed when a health care provider looks inside your ear using an instrument called an otoscope.

 How the Test is Performed

 The provider may dim the lights in the room.

 A young child will be asked to lie on their back with the head turned to the side, or the child's head may rest against an adult's chest.

 Older children and adults may sit with the head tilted toward the shoulder opposite the ear being examined.

 The provider will gently pull up, back, or forward on the ear to straighten the ear canal.
 Then, the tip of the otoscope will be placed gently into your ear.
 A light beam shines through the otoscope into the ear canal.
 The provider will carefully move the scope in different directions to see the inside of the ear and eardrum.
 Sometimes, this view may be blocked by earwax.
 An ear specialist may use a binocular microscope to get a magnified look at the ear.

 The otoscope may have a plastic bulb on it, which delivers a tiny puff of air into the outer ear canal when pressed.
 This is done to see how the eardrum moves.
-Decreased movement can mean that there is fluid in the middle ear.
+Decreased movement of the eardrum can mean that there is fluid in the middle ear.

 How to Prepare for the Test